elastic/kibana/FUNCTIONS.md

 beta | *number* | The weight of the trending component (between 0 and 1)
 gamma | *number* | The weight of the seasonal component (between 0 and 1)
 season | *string* | How long is the season, eg, 1w if you pattern repeats weekly.
 (Only useful with gamma)
-sample | *number* | The number of seasons to sample before starting to smooth in a series with seasonality.
-(Only useful with gamma)
+sample | *number* |
+      The number of seasons to sample before starting to "predict" in a seasonal series.
+      (Only useful with gamma, Default: all)

 #### .trend()
 Draws a trend line using a specified regression algorithm